When Machine Unlearning Meets Retrieval-Augmented Generation (RAG): Keep Secret or Forget Knowledge?: Experiment

 For closed-source models, we selected ChatGPT platforms based on GPT-4o mini and GPT-4.0 models.
 Similar to Section~\ref{sec:effect}, for each concept in the forgotten set, we created unlearned knowledge with confidentiality requirements.
 We then replaced GPT-4o with GPT-4o mini and GPT-4.0, respectively.
 Finally, we reported the USR for concept unlearning on the two closed-source models.
 Table~\ref{tab:universal} indicates that RAG-based unlearning is robust across closed-source LLMs, with an average unlearning rate of $100\%$.

-Regarding open-source models, we replaced llama-2-7b-chat-hf with llama-2-13b-chat-hf, Vicuna-7B, and PaLM 2, respectively, and evaluated the effectiveness of two unlearning objectives.
-Because fine-tuning PaLM 2 is too resource-intensive, we conducted sample unlearning on llama-2-13b-chat-hf and Vicuna-7B models, excluding PaLM 2.
+Regarding open-source models, we replaced llama-2-7b-chat with llama-2-13b-chat, Vicuna-7B, and PaLM 2, respectively, and evaluated the effectiveness of two unlearning objectives.
+Because fine-tuning PaLM 2 is too resource-intensive, we conducted sample unlearning on llama-2-13b-chat and Vicuna-7B models, excluding PaLM 2.
 Meanwhile, other settings follow those in Section~\ref{sec:setting}.
-As shown in Table~\ref{tab:universal}, for sample unlearning, our scheme performs well, achieving $96.2\%$ and $98.3\%$ USR scores in Llama-2-13b-chat-hf and Vicuna-7B, respectively.
+As shown in Table~\ref{tab:universal}, for sample unlearning, our scheme performs well, achieving $96.2\%$ and $98.3\%$ USR scores in Llama-2-13b-chat and Vicuna-7B, respectively.
 Additionally, the scheme delivers excellent forgetting effects in concept unlearning, achieving a $98.8\%$ average USR.

 In theory, the effectiveness of our approach stems from retrieved knowledge containing confidentiality requirements.
 Therefore, RAG-based unlearning is insensitive to the type of LLM.
 We can offer technical unlearning guidance for various LLMs, even for MLLMs and LLM-based agents.